“If you fail to plan, you are planning to fail” – Benjamin Franklin

 Step 1 — To start, we’ll segment all marketing and advertising into three distinct categories: traditional, digital, and other.
 Next, let’s create a list of subcategories.
 For example, under traditional, list all spend associated with TV, radio, print, etc. Continue the same process for your digital channels.
 Anything that doesn’t fall under traditional or digital is to be accounted for in the “other” category.
 This is anything from branding and entertainment expenses to customer surveys and training.

 Step 2 — Collect all performance metrics.
 If you’re already working with an agency, this information should be easily accessible.
 Chances are, you’re reviewing this information on a monthly basis and have already been keyed into top performing channels.
-If not, this information will prove valuable as you look towards 2018.
+If not, this information will prove valuable as you look toward the next year.
 Basic information on digital performance can be pulled directly from your Google Analytics account.
 If you don’t already have this FREE tool installed, start by following these instructions.
 Did I mention it’s absolutely FREE?
 Other valuable information could be internal documentation collected during the sales process, call data with sources, e-commerce transaction data, or customer surveys.
 The opportunities for mining the collective data of a campaign are plentiful.

 Why do I need to make changes to my plan?